puristajs/purista/website/src/handbook/2_create-new-service.md

 You could pack the send email logic into our existing function, but this might not the best way.
 Why?
-Because you start mixing up different things, increase  the complexity of one simple, single function and it increases the test complexity, while decreasing the stability and maintenance.
+Because you start mixing up different things, increase the complexity of one simple, single function, and it increases the test complexity, while decreasing the stability and maintenance.

-It's better to have a subscription, which listens for all new created users and send them an email.
+It's better to have a subscription, which listens for all new created users and email them.
 This allows you:

 - to implement retry mechanism on sending an email more easily
 - lowers the amount of mocking & stubbing within single unit tests
-- reduces the request response time for the user, as there is no need to wait for the email to be send
+- reduces the request response time for the user, as there is no need to wait for the email to be sent
 - keeps your "creation" code clean and easy by separating the "email send" code
 - decouple things and remove/avoid dependencies
 - separate user creation and sending an email in deployment later on (allows different scaling if needed)